Reviews You Can Rely On

 Our Analysis and Test Results

 Few brands update their products as frequently as Specialized, but to stay at the forefront of innovation, design, and performance, nearly every model in their lineup sees some level of redesign every couple of years.
 For the 2022 model year, Specialized continues to improve upon the award-winning Turbo Levo Comp with the primary changes being the new Turbo Full Power 2.2 motor, a move to mixed wheel sizes (aka MX or mullet), and the highly adjustable geometry found on the new Stumpjumper EVO models.
 The result is an extremely refined and well-integrated electric mountain bike package with enhanced versatility through quick and easy geometry adjustments.
-While the previous version slotted squarely in the trail riding category, the new Turbo Levo Comp Alloy has you covered for a much broader range of riding styles and scenarios while still pumping out all the power, range, and smiles we've come to expect from one of the best electric mountain bikes on the market.
+While the previous version slotted squarely in the trail riding category, the new Turbo Levo Comp Alloy has you covered for a much broader range of riding styles and scenarios while still pumping out all the power, range, and smiles we've come to expect from one of the top electric mountain bikes on the market.

 Performance Comparison